pranshu97/pranshu97/README.md

 <h1 align="center">Hi 👋, I'm Pranshu </h1>
 <h3 align="left">I am a data scientist with a curious mind and a passion for problem solving and R&D. <br>
 I have experience in model training, optimization, and deployment, specializing in Computer Vision and Natural Language Processing. <br>
-I love implementing new model architectures from research papers. <br>
+I like implementing new model architectures from research papers and I like to keep myself updated with the latest research in AI. <br>
-I like to keep myself updated with the latest research in AI.
 I love coding and prefer my code clean and modular.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pranshu97&label=Profile%20views&color=0e75b6&style=flat" alt="pranshu97" /> </p>